Sundowning (Sleep Token album): Reception

+Critical

 Sundowning received critical acclaim from music critics.
 Distorted Sound magazine's Daniel Fella gave the album a perfect 10/10 rating, praising it for providing a "dense palette" featuring "sheer beauty".
 Fella claimed that Sundowning served as a "redefinition" of heavy music, praising various elements of the tracks therein and predicting that its release would lead to "a storm of well deserved success" for the band.

 Reviewing the album for Kerrang!, Tom Shepherd gave Sundowning a rating of four out of five, writing that the record features "moments here to truly savour, and ideas and experiences that feel unique".
 Shepherd highlighted in particular the songs "The Offering", "Dark Signs" and "Drag Me Under", but also noted that "the continuous nature of this dark mood entwined with the group's slow-burning, listless pace does begin to drag across [the album's] 50-minute runtime".

-At the end of 2019, Distorted Sound ranked Sundowning as the second best album of the year (behind only Samsara by Venom Prison), with Dan McHugh writing that "Sundowning has proved that [Sleep Token] are not just a flash in the pan with its spellbinding experimentation ... the combined product is a force to be reckoned with".
-In a feature published shortly after the release of the first four singles from Take Me Back to Eden in January 2023, Metal Hammer included "Gods" and "The Offering" in its list of Sleep Token's best songs.
+At the end of 2019, Distorted Sound ranked Sundowning as the No. 2 album of the year, with Dan McHugh writing that "Sundowning has proved that [Sleep Token] are not just a flash in the pan with its spellbinding experimentation ... the combined product is a force to be reckoned with".

+In January 2023, Metal Hammer included "Gods" and "The Offering" in its list of Sleep Token's ten best songs.

+Commercial

+The album did not initially chart, but would later register on the UK Albums Sales, Physical Albums and Vinyl Albums charts, as well as in Scotland, following a 2023 vinyl reissue.